francois2metz/node-intervals/README.md

 ## Roadmap

-* save project/module/worktype and add time quickly for later usage
 * specify range of date: TODAY..TODAY^ like git
+* show table of your time in the current week

 ## Changelog

+* **0.0.6** (not yet released)

+  Save project in config file and reuse it after.

 * **0.0.5**

   Add --version option.

   Add --help option.

   Add man page. `man intervals`.

 * **0.0.4**

   Add short option *-b* for billable hours.

   Use XDG_CONFIG_HOME environment variable for storing config file.

   You can now set multiple date at once with multiple *--date* (thanks [oz](https://github.com/oz/)).

 * **0.0.3**

   Options date is now optional.
 Default is *today*.

   Add missing base64 dependency.

 * **0.0.2**